-The Fund commenced operations and offered shares of the Fund for public sale following the reorganization of the SKY Harbor Short Duration High Yield Partners, L.P., a Delaware limited partnership which commenced operations on February 1, 2013 (the "Predecessor Fund"), into the Fund.
-The reorganization of the Predecessor Fund into the Fund is occurred on October 16, 2020.
+The Fund commenced operations and offered shares of the Fund for public sale following the reorganization of the SKY Harbor Short Duration High Yield Partners, L.P., a Delaware limited partnership which commenced operations on February 1, 2013 (the "Predecessor Fund"), into the Fund on October 16, 2020.
 The Predecessor Fund's performance has been adjusted to reflect the Fund's expenses as set forth in the Fees and Expenses table, which are higher than the Predecessor Fund's expenses.
 The Fund's objectives, policies, guidelines and restrictions are materially equivalent to those of the Predecessor Fund.
 The Predecessor Fund was not registered under the Investment Company Act of 1940, as amended (the "1940 Act") and therefore was not subject to certain restrictions imposed by the 1940 Act on registered investment companies and by the Internal Revenue Code of 1986 on regulated investment companies.
 If the Predecessor Fund had been registered under the 1940 Act, the Predecessor Fund's performance may have been adversely affected.
 As a result of the acquisition, the Fund is the accounting successor of the Predecessor Fund.
-Performance results shown in the bar chart and the performance table below for the periods prior to October 16, 2020 reflect the performance of the Predecessor Fund's performance compares with the returns on an index comprised of companies similar to those held by both the Predecessor Fund and the Fund.
+Performance results shown in the bar chart and the performance table below for the periods prior to October 16, 2020 reflect the performance of the Predecessor Fund prior to the commencement of the Fund's operations.
+The table also shows how the Predecessor Fund's performance compares with the returns on an index comprised of companies similar to those held by both the Predecessor Fund and the Fund.

 The bar chart and table below provide some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year for Class I shares and by showing how the average annual total returns of each class of the Fund compare with the average annual total returns of the ICE BofA 1-3 Year US Corporate & Government Index.
 The bar chart shows the performance of the Fund's Class I shares.
 Performance for classes other than those shown may vary from the performance shown to the extent the expenses for those classes differ.
 The Fund's past performance, before and after taxes, is not necessarily an indication of how the Fund will perform in the future.
-Updated performance information is available on the Fund's website at www.axsinvestments.com_or by calling the Fund at 1-833-AXS-ALTS (1-833-297-2587).
+Updated performance information is available on the Fund's website at www.axsinvestments.com or by calling the Fund at 1-833-AXS-ALTS (1-833-297-2587).

-Class I Shares Highest Calendar Quarter Return at NAV 5.16% Quarter Ended 06/30/2020 Lowest Calendar Quarter Return at NAV (3.25)% Quarter Ended 12/31/2018
+Class I Shares Highest Calendar Quarter Return at NAV 5.16% Quarter Ended 06/30/2020 Lowest Calendar Quarter Return at NAV (9.66)% Quarter Ended 06/30/2022